Menu Close

 Randi will present on the Seikatsu Club Consumer Cooperatives, a powerful example of cooperative success.
 Originating in 1968 with a group of housewives, the Seikatsu model has grown into 33 independent coops with over 420,000 members.
 These cooperatives span food production, elder care, childcare, support for the disabled, and renewable energy initiatives—all rooted in ethics, sustainability, and mutual aid rather than profit.
 This session will explore how Seikatsu embodies community empowerment through “participatory welfare,” where human connection drives social services.
 It will also examine how the model relates to Sarkar’s ideas, their approaches to project financing and coordination, and the cultural political context that enabled their growth.

-Dr. Ivana Milojević – Serbia/Australia will deliver a keynote on feminist futures, drawing from her extensive work across sociology, education, gender studies, peace studies, and future thinking.
+Ivana will deliver a keynote on feminist futures, drawing from her extensive work across sociology, education, gender studies, peace studies, and future thinking.
 She will also facilitate a hands on conflict transformation workshop, where participants will engage with methods to explore and resolve tensions within and between communities.
 This session invites participants to challenge dominant narratives and explore new pathways toward gender justice and peaceful cooperation.

-Dr. Sohail Inayatullah – Paquistan/Australia
+Dr. Sohail Inayatullah – Pakistan/Australia

 Fernando Aranda – Mexico/Portugal